uh-class-critics/uh-class-critics.github.io/index.md

 - [Ana Araujo](https://acatarinaoaraujo.github.io/)
 - Hi, I am Ana.
 I am a undergraduate student enrolled at the University of Hawaii at Manoa.
 I have been studying Computer Science for 3 years.
 My goal for this project is to practice all the things I have learn while taking Software Engineering I.
 - [Steven Le](https://sle417.github.io/)
   - Currently a sophomore studying Computer Science at UH Manoa.
-I have interests in software engineering, computer graphics, informatoin technology and plan to graduate in Spring 2023.
+I have interests in software engineering, computer graphics, information technology and plan to graduate in Spring 2023.
 - [John Suelen](https://johnsuelen.github.io/)
+  - Sophomore, ICS, UH Manoa, Interests: Video Games, Software Development, Game Development, Plan to graduate in Spring 2023
 - [Johnny Ho](https://johnny-ho1.github.io/)
 - [Zi Jun Huang](https://zijunhuang-1.github.io/)